LeonSaul/Text-Adventure-Project/README.md

 # Text-Adventure-Project
-Python made Text Adventure and all planning.
+Python made Text Adventure.
 #Note: Everything here will be changed.
 Like alot of the time.
+#I made changes